thibauld1263/Random-Market-Generator-With-Chart-Omega-Trading-Hub/README.md

 ## 🎮 How to Use

-1. **Set parameters** in the sidebar — initial price, volatility, drift, speed
+1. **Set parameters** in the sidebar: initial price, volatility, drift, speed
 2. Click **Generate** to instantly create some random candles
 3. Click **Live Stream** to watch candles generate in real-time
 4. **Hover** over the chart to see OHLCV stats update in the header